njzhangsan2013/ai_agent_quick_start_server2/README_EN.md

 Once running successfully, you can call the following interfaces:
 - Get ZEGO Token: `http://localhost:3000/api/zego-token`
 - Start talking with AI Agent: `http://localhost:3000/api/start`
+- Start a video call with the digital human agent: `http://localhost:3000/api/start-digital-human`
 - Stop talk with AI Agent: `http://localhost:3000/api/stop`

 Note: If you are running the server on a PC/Mac and debugging on mobile devices like Android or iOS, please replace `localhost` with the actual LAN address of your PC/Mac.